basedrhys/I2K-Tutorial/1-introduction_setup.md

 ![Package Manager](./images/1-introduction_setup/PackageManager.png)

-The package can also be installed simply via the command-line by downloading the most recent [package zip](https://github.com/Waikato/wekaDeeplearning4j/releases/latest), then running:
+The package can also be installed via the command-line by downloading the most recent [package zip](https://github.com/Waikato/wekaDeeplearning4j/releases/latest), then running:
 ```bash
 $ java weka.core.WekaPackageManager -install-package <PACKAGE-ZIP>
 ```